Make Your Desired Impact on the World

 The Center for Equity, Gender, and Leadership is focused on developing equity fluent leaders and advancing the creation of a more diverse and equitable business world.

 The Center for Responsible Business connects students, businesses, and faculty to mobilize the positive potential of business to create a more equitable, inclusive, and sustainable society.
-Experiential learning opportunities available through the Center include the Strategic and Sustainable Business Solutions course and the Haas Socially Responsible Investment Fund.
+Experiential learning opportunities available through the Center include the Strategic and Sustainable Business Solutions course, Impact Investing Practicum, and the Haas Socially Responsible Investment Fund.

 The Center for Social Sector Leadership provides hands-on fieldwork opportunities to connect students with top nonprofit and public sector leaders and organizations.
 Experiential programs include Social Sector Solutions, which provides MBA students with top-quality consulting projects that address pressing social issues for clients in the nonprofit, public, and social enterprise sectors.

-The Institute for Business & Social Impact is home to the Centers for Gender Equity, Gender and Leadership, Responsible Business, and Social Sector Leadership.
-Founded and led by Profess Laura Tyson, the institute's mission is to inspire and empower development of innovative solutions to pressing social and environmental challenges.
+The Institute for Business & Social Impact is home to the Centers for Gender Equity and Leadership, Responsible Business, and Social Sector Leadership.
+Founded and led by Professor Laura Tyson, the institute's mission is to inspire and empower development of innovative solutions to pressing social and environmental challenges.

 Social Impact Co-Curriculars